symfony/symfony-docs/contributing/documentation/standards.rst

 --------------------------

 Symfony documentation uses the United States English dialect, commonly called `American English`_.

-Unlike most popular languages, the English language doesn't have a central language authority and there is no official grammar or dictionary.
-Symfony documentation uses the `American English Oxford Dictionary`_ to resolve disputes over common words.
-In case a technical word isn't included in the dictionary yet, Symfony Documentation maintainers will decide over the disputes.
+Disputes over vocabulary will always be resolved using the `American English Oxford Dictionary`_ reference.
+Disputes over neologisms not included yet in the dictionary will be resolved by Symfony Documentation maintainers.

 In addition, documentation contents should follow these rules: